Director: Roy Ward Baker

-Just like the Bond films, everyone has their favorite Titanic movie, mine happens to be the 1958 film A Night to Remember, this version adapted from the Walter Loords book of the same name, telling the tale if the ill fated maiden journey of the RMS Titanic and the people that were abroad that ‘night to remember’ and their tale from the night they never forgot.
+Just like the Bond films, everyone has their favourite Titanic movie, mine happens to be the 1958 film A Night to Remember, this version adapted from the Walter Loords book of the same name, telling the tale if the ill-fated maiden journey of the RMS Titanic and the people that were abroad that ‘night to remember’ and their tale from the night they never forgot.

 Scenes to Remember

 The scene that will stick in your mind the longest is one that was used again in the 1997 film, its the Nearer My God To Thee scene, when the band decide to continue playing as the ship goes down, rather than trying to find themselves a lifeboat, it shows something lacking in the 1997 movie, the courage of people on board and the crew, with the singing and music, being heard from the lifeboats by the people fleeing the doomed ship, while the water starts to move further up the deck, contrasting the large range of emotions between the people lucky enough to be safe and those getting more and more desperate to live.